dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/loggermessage.md

 [Define(LogLevel, EventId, String)](/dotnet/api/microsoft.extensions.logging.loggermessage.define) creates an `Action` delegate for logging a message. `Define` overloads permit passing up to six type parameters to a named format string (template).

 The string provided to the `Define` method is a template and not an interpolated string.
 Placeholders are filled in the order that the types are specified.
 Placeholder names in the template should be descriptive and consistent across templates because they serve as property names within structured log data.
-The sample app uses [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").
+The sample app uses and we recommend [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").

 ## LoggerMessage.DefineScope

 [DefineScope(String)](/dotnet/api/microsoft.extensions.logging.loggermessage.definescope) creates a `Func` delegate for defining a [log scope](xref:fundamentals/logging/index#log-scopes). `DefineScope` overloads permit passing up to three type parameters to a named format string (template).

 The string provided to the `DefineScope` method is a template and not an interpolated string.
 Placeholders are filled in the order that the types are specified.
 Placeholder names in the template should be descriptive and consistent across templates because they serve as property names within structured log data.
-The sample app uses [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").
+The sample app uses and we recommend [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").

 ## Implementing LoggerMessage.Define